18 email marketing performance metrics for improved campaign tracking

 3

-Highlight your objective and keep things short and sweet.
-Subscribers should know almost instantly what will happen when they fill in the form, enter, register, download or purchase.
+Highlight your objective and keep things short and sweet: Subscribers should know almost instantly what will happen when they take action.

 -